trinidadb/platform-project-template/README.md

 ### **1. Configuration: The .env File**

 All configuration for this project is managed through environment variables.
-The single source of truth for local development is the .env file.
+The single source of truth for local development is the .env file. 🚨🚨🚨 HARDCODED VARIABLES WILL NOT BE ACCEPTED IN THE CODE 🚨🚨🚨

 1. **Create your own .env file:** Copy the example file to create your local configuration.
    ```